All the ‘Bridgerton’ houses and where to find them in real life

 Built in 1723, the former residence goes by the name Ranger’s House and is home to a world-class art collection amassed by diamond magnate Sir Julius Wernher.

+The house had many distinguished owners in its 300-year history, though its first resident was a naval officer who made his fortune selling ship’s cargoes.
 It was later home to the 4th Earl of Chesterfield and later still became the residence of the Ranger (keeper) of Greenwich Park, hence the name.

 If you’d like to visit the Bridgerton house, you’ll find it in South East London, right next to Greenwich Park.